Encyclopaedic Compendia

 Default Vowels

-Short e and short i are used as the default vowel sound between consonants.
+Short i is the default vowel sound between consonants.
 Thus,

 Default vowel usage is especially indicated in promoting orthographical consistency when vowels precede the letter [r].
 English spelling hosts a vast assortment of such spelling variations: